jimliddle/privatellmlens/README.md

 The last used model will be the auto-selected model next time PrivateLLMLens is refreshed or loaded.

-Themes can be switched between light and dark
+Themes can be switched between light and dark, and the web page will initially follow the desktop theme.

 ![Screenshot 2025-03-01 152320](https://github.com/user-attachments/assets/3d388f21-af27-4222-95f6-2d03f625b43f)